tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 If the sender has multiple certificates, it chooses one of them based on the above-mentioned criteria (in addition to other criteria, such as transport-layer endpoint, local configuration, and preferences).
-Future TLS extensions may extend this criteria to further guide this selection process.

 #### Receiving a Certificate Message